j-zimmermann/ImpedanceFitter/doc/examples/validation.rst

 .. image:: mu-linkk.*
         :width: 600

+In this example, all residuals are very small (as expected for artifical data).
+If the relative difference exceeds 1% or if there is a drift in the residuals, concerns about the validity of the experimental data could be raised.
+If you observe sinusoidal oscillations in your residuals, increase the number of RC-elements either manually or by decreasing the threshold to values below `0.85`.

 If there is an inductive or capacitive element present, it can be benefitial to add an extra capacitance or inductance to the circuit.